kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 SetGy(nGy)
 ```
 * Arguments:
     1. nGy: [int], the number of positive Fourier components in $y$ direction.
-The total number of G is thus 2nGy + 1.
+The total number of G in $y$ direction is thus 2nGy + 1.

 * Output: None